In this article, you can find answers to the questions listed below:

 Ten (10) Bonus points may be earned toward your OSCP exam.

-In order to receive ten (10) bonus points, you must submit at least 80% of the correct solutions for topic exercises in every topic in the PEN-200 course and submit 30 correct proof.txt hashes in the OffSec Learning Platform.
+To receive ten (10) bonus points, you must submit at least 80% of the correct solutions for every lab in the PEN-200 course and submit 30 correct proof.txt hashes from challenge labs in the OffSec Learning Platform.

 More information about the bonus points requirements can be found here: OSCP Exam Guide

-- Read the final Module of the PEN-200 Course Material (Assembling the Pieces: Penetration Test Breakdown)
+- Read the final Module of the PEN-200 Course Material - Assembling the Pieces

-- Begin enumerating the PWK labs.
-Locate and attack all Active Directory sets within the labs.
+- Begin enumerating the PEN-200 Challenges.
+Locate and attack all Active Directory sets within the challenges.

 There may be pivoting required.
 Anything in the course material is subject to be on the exam.